 Teaching Experience: Margot is a homegrown who has taught in the school for 11 years.
-She is a part of the Advanced Academy Texture Team and has covered and taught in every area of the school.
+She was a part of PMAE and has covered and taught in every area of the school.
 She continues to train and mentor our education team.